FWH solver¶

 Note

-The Newton-Raphson solver which calculates retarded time in the FWH solver will struggle to converge as the closing speed between an FWH surface and an observer approaches or exceeds Mach 1.
+The Farrasat 1A equations used by the zCFD FWH solver are only valid when the FWH surface moves through the quiescent medium subsonically.
+The retarded time algorithm in the FWH solver will also struggle to converge as the closing speed between an FWH surface and an observer approaches the speed of sound.

-To use the zCFD FWH solver, we must first generate FWH surface data during a zCFD simulation (see write output for more details).
+To use the zCFD FWH solver in either format, we must first generate FWH surface data during a zCFD simulation (see write output for more details).
 The FWH surface data is stored in a HDF5 format.
 While no mesh conversion tools are provided, the zCFD FWH file format can easily be interrogated and replicated with tools like h5ls and h5py should you wish to convert data from other simulation tools to this format.

 The zCFD FWH solver consists of a series of python modules, which are accessible from within the zCFD command-line environment.
 Three python dictionaries, controlling the surface, observer, and solver settings, are required as inputs to the fwh.solve function.
 This function then returns time histories of the pressures at the specified observer points, in the nested dictionaries pOut and tOut.